AnthonySuper/Raytrace/README.md

 ## Building

 ### Get Dependencies
-You'll need `libpng` in your path.
+You'll need `libpng` installed to output to PNGs.
+You'll also need a C++14-compatible compiler.

 ### Compiling
 Unpack the tar.